Steven-Rodriguez-git/Sales-CRM/README.md

 - The application was designed to be minimalistic and user-friendly, avoiding unnecessary elements, cluttered content, or extra features that do not contribute to the application's core functionality.

-/// Diseño final aplicación de escritorio
+/// Desktop app desing
 ![alt text](image.png)

-/// Diseño final aplicación movil
+/// Mobile app desing
 ![alt text](image-1.png)

 # Test